Apply adaptive thresholds to a KPI in ITSI

 How are thresholds calculated?

-When you click Apply Adaptive Thresholding for a KPI, the thresholds are calculated based on the specific KPI that you're previewing.
+Adaptive Thresholds for a KPI are calculated based on the specific KPI that you're previewing.
 If you like the calculated thresholds, you can save the template and use it.
-However, if you apply that same template to other KPIs with different ranges of results, such as results in the 0-100 range versus 1000-2000, you will not see immediately useful thresholds.
+However, if you apply that same template to other KPIs with different ranges of results, such as results in the 0-100 range versus 1000-2000, you won't see immediately useful thresholds.
 Instead, the preview displays the KPI scores with the thresholds calculated for the original KPI.

 To ensure that other KPIs use a threshold template with adaptive thresholding correctly, you can do one of the following: